Need a VPN or DNS for your device?Get ExpressVPN Now

 The logins you store in ExpressVPN Keys cannot be accessed by ExpressVPN as they are protected by zero-knowledge encryption.
 This means only you can decrypt your passwords.

 For that reason, the security of your logins is assessed locally on your own device.
 The result is only used to calculate your security score and show you useful suggestions in the app.
-Your security score is based on the strength of your passwords, whether you use the same password more than once, and whether the website URLs you stored are secure.
+Your security score is based on the strength of your passwords, whether you use the same password more than once, whether you’ve enabled two-factor authentication for compatible sites and apps, and whether the website URLs you stored are secure.

 The password strength score gives a good indication of your password’s resistance against guessing or brute-force attacks.
 ExpressVPN Keys assesses the strength of your passwords when you update them, using the industry-standard zxcvbn library.
 The password strength score is stored for faster access and is only accessible whenever you unlock ExpressVPN Keys.